APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 ```java
 startTimer()
 ```
 - uses the timer system imported to start the timer.
-The timer system allows the user to set a certain time amount for the player to win or lose if it goes past 30 seconds and the word is still not guessed.
+-The timer system allows the user to set a certain time amount for the player to win or lose
+- if it goes past 30 seconds and the word is still not guessed then you lose.

 ```java
 dispayGame()